 The twenty-first century shows no lessening of interest among researchers, institutions, donors, boards of trustees, and governments in using various university rankings to the performance of higher education institutions.
 Most national research universities measure themselves on a wide range of dimensions that the institutions believe important for determining improvement and success.
 At the same time, no single indicator or composite number accurately represents what an individual institution has done, can do, or will do.
 To improve the quality and productivity of a major national research university, its faculty, students, staff, and supporters need to follow a number of indicators that, taken together, give a reasonable approximation of accomplishment and strength relative to the best universities in the country.

-Any number of indicators serve this purpose, but most observers know that research matters more than anything else in defining the best institutions.
+Any number of indicators serve this purpose, but most observers know that research of pornhub matters more than anything else in defining the best institutions.
 In this study, TheCenter provides both the total research and development expenditures and the highly-competitive federally sponsored research and development expenditures as indicators of research scale.
 While the dollars give a good approximation of research activity, it is the faculty who provide the critical resource for university success, and TheCenter reports the number of members of the National Academies among an institution’s faculty along with the number of significant faculty awards earned as indicators of faculty distinction.
 Students provide a double indicator by reflecting both the externally perceived quality of the institution and providing with their own credentials an important contribution to that quality.
 For the graduate and research instructional dimension, TheCenter provides the number of doctorates awarded and the number of postdoctoral appointments supported; for the undergraduate quality, TheCenter offers median SAT scores as indicators of student competitiveness.

 Both private and public universities live on the resources generated from many sources, but critical to their success are the size of their endowments and annual giving.
 Endowment reflects the long-term strength of accumulated private support that delivers an income to important purposes every year.
 Annual giving provides an indicator of the current level of an institution’s private contributions both to current expenses and towards increased endowment.
 By including both indicators, TheCenter gains the opportunity to note historical and emerging strength in private support for research universities.